moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_products.md

 Metis DB stores detailed metadata information about all your data products across the organization.
 Metadata is extracted using Scanners from data products used by your organization.

-The Data Product page provides a holistic view of Data Products.

 ## Product Details

+The Data Product page provides a holistic view of Products.

 ### **Quick Overview**

 | Entity        | Filter                                                                                           | Card                                                                                            | Side Pane View                                                                         | Details Page                                                                                                                                                                                                                                        |